cannonerd/testExample/README.md

 The reasoning why to do tests is clear for all.
 How to implement tests is a completely other matter.
 For typical websites there are many different options.
 One of the popular frameworks being [Mocha] (http://mochajs.org/) with the help of the asstertion library [Chai] (http://chaijs.com/).
 For native applications both for Android and iOs different frameworks can also be found.
 When a project is a hybrid app, things get a little bit tricky.
 Trying to ease out the trickiness we have a test automation framework [Appium] (http://appium.io/) .

-For a versatile and as fully automated test environment, I'm using [Grunt] (http://gruntjs.com/) as my foundation.
+I'm using [Grunt] (http://gruntjs.com/) as my foundation.
 Grunt is a JavaScript task runner.
 With the help of Grunt I can easily handle all the different kind of test scenarios I will encounter.
 From testing locally for just one feature, or setting up a full windowless server and running all the tests by kicking up a bunch or Emulators or plugging in a real device to the server you just happen to run underneath your desk.

 But enough of the background and into practice.
 In this blog post I will create a small Cordova application running on Android to give you a view on setting up an fully tested app.